Project Management Life Cycle

 The planning phase

 The planning phase is critical to creating a project roadmap the entire team can follow.
-This is where all of the details and goals are outlines in order to meet the requirements laid out by the organization.
+This is where all of the details and goals are outlined in order to meet the requirements laid out by the organization.

 During this phase, project managers will typically: